lawrie/tinyfpga_bx_gaming/README.md

 This means that an FPGA such as the TinyFPGA BX can replace all the chips used in early games consoles and home computers.

-The approach taken here is to to use the [picorv32](https://github.com/cliffordwolf/picorv32) implementation of [Risc-V](https://en.wikipedia.org/wiki/RISC-V) for the CPU that runs the games.
+The approach taken by this project is to to use the [picorv32](https://github.com/cliffordwolf/picorv32) implementation of [Risc-V](https://en.wikipedia.org/wiki/RISC-V) for the CPU that runs the games.
 However, it is also possible to use other soft processors, such as a 6502 CPU or a Z80 CPU for specific games.

 The TinyFPGA has the resources to emulate games consoles, arcade machines and home computers of the late 1970s, and early 1980s.
 With extra RAM it could emulate more early